+This leaflet answers some common questions about Ramipril Sandoz.
+It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
-You may need to read it again.
+You may want to read it again.

-Ramipril Sandoz is used to treat:
+What Ramipril Sandoz is used for

 Ramipril Sandoz is also used to reduce the risk of cardiovascular problems and complications in patients aged 55 years or more with heart or blood vessel disease, or diabetes.

 Ramipril Sandoz is used to lower high blood pressure (hypertension).
 Everyone has blood pressure.
 This pressure helps get your blood all around your body.
 Your blood pressure may be different at different times of the day and can be influenced by how busy or worried you are.
-You have hypertension when your blood pressure stays higher than is needed, even when you are calm and relaxed.
+You have hypertension when your blood pressure stays higher than is needed, even when you are calm or relaxed.